Evelios/linux-settings/README.md

 ## Terminal Setup

-This setup uses the z-shell if available adn uses vi key bindings within the terminal as well.
+This setup uses the z-shell if available and uses vi key bindings within the terminal as well.
 When using z-shell it uses the oh-my-zsh plugin to help with customization.